Lefschetz theorem for holomorphic one-forms on weakly 1-complete manifolds: Proof of Theorem 1

 \subsection{Case (a) of theorem 1}

 If there exist a $k$ such that $f_k^{-1}(0)\cap U_k=\emptyset$, then there exist a $\delta$ such that for this $k$

-So the foliation defined by $\omega$ has at least one compact leaf.
-By \textbf{Lemma 1.5} of \cite{r15} we know this exists a proper holomorphic mapping $p$ from $X$ to a Riemann surface ( See also \cite{r21}).
-Since the mapping is constant on every leaf of the foliation defined by $\omega$, we know $\omega =p^*\tau$ where $\tau$ is a holomorphic one-form.
+So the foliation defined by $\mathbf{\xi}$ has at least one compact leaf.
+By \textbf{Lemma 1.5} of \cite{r15} (and the remarks following it) we know there exists a proper surjective holomorphic mapping $p$ from $X$ to a Riemann surface (See also \cite{r21}).
+Since the mapping is constant on every leaf of the foliation defined by $\mathbf{\xi}$, we know $\mathbf{\xi} =p^*\tau$ where $\tau$ is a holomorphic one-form.

-If in subcase (2) of section 3.1 we have that $\partial\rho$ and $\omega$ are linearly independent, then together with that $\partial\rho\wedge\omega=0$, we know there exists a proper holomorphic mapping $p$ from $X$ to a Riemann surface by \textbf{Lemma 1.4} in \cite{r15}.
-Also we have $\omega =p^*\tau$ for some holomorphic one-form $\tau$ on that Riemann surface.
+If in subcase (2) of section 3.1 we have that $\partial\rho$ and $\mathbf{\xi}$ are linearly independent, then together with that $\partial\rho\wedge\mathbf{\xi}=0$, we know $X'$ admits a proper holomorphic mapping onto a Riemann surface by \textbf{Lemma 1.4} in \cite{r15}.
+Then by \textbf{Lemma 1.5} of \cite{r15} and its remarks again, we know there exists a proper surjective holomorphic mapping $p$ from $X$ to a Riemann surface.
+Also we have $\mathbf{\xi} =p^*\tau$ for some holomorphic one-form $\tau$ on that Riemann surface.

-If $\tilde{e}(X)\geqslant3$, we know there always exists a proper holomorphic mapping form $X$ to a Riemann surface by \textbf{Theorem 0.1} in \cite{r16}.
+If $\tilde{e}(X)\geqslant3$, we know there always exists a proper surjective holomorphic mapping form $X$ to a Riemann surface by \textbf{Theorem 0.1} in \cite{r16}.